phetsims/calculus-grapher/doc/model.md

 ## _Derivative_ Screen

 At the top of the _Derivative_ screen, one finds the function f(x).
 Underneath the function f(x), a graph of the derivative is rendered.
-The visibility of the curve on each graph is controlled via an eye toggle button, on the left hand side of each graph.
+The visibility of the curve on each graph is controlled via an eye toggle button, on the left-hand side of each graph.

 A finite difference method is used to determine the derivative.
 To illustrate non-differential points in f(x), open circles appear at the non-differential points for the derivative.

-The "Tangent" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) a tangent arrow on the original graph, and (3) the "Slope of Tangenet" accordion box with barometer of the value of the tangent.
+The "Tangent" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) a tangent arrow on the original graph, and (3) the "Slope of Tangent" accordion box with a barometer of the value of the tangent.
 The user can move the horizontal position of scrubber to change the x-position of the tangent arrow.

 ## _Integral_ Screen